 - Let calls go through to the number callers originally dialed

-4. Set what happens if callers don’t select a menu option
+5. Set what happens if callers don’t select a menu option

-Tap “Save” once you’re done customizing your phone menu and you’re all set.
+Tap “Save” once you’re done customizing your phone menu, and you’re all set.

 But the perks of VoIP systems don’t stop with a phone menu.
-With OpenPhone, you can continue supporting callers and helping your team succeed with unlimited calling in the US and Canada.
+With OpenPhone, you can continue supporting callers and helping your team succeed with free calling in the US and Canada.
 You can also access features like call recording, voicemail transcriptions, VoIP call forwarding, and integrations with business apps like HubSpot CRM and Slack, with small business-friendly pricing.
-Start your free trial of OpenPhone.